Why Generic AI Content Is Failing UK Businesses (And What to Do Instead)

 1. Complete Absence of Experience and Expertise

 Generic AI content lacks the first-hand knowledge that builds trust.
-According to Google’s E-E-A-T framework (Experience, Expertise, Authoritativeness, Trustworthiness), content must demonstrate real-world understanding beyond surface-level information.
+Google’s E-E-A-T framework (Experience, Expertise, Authoritativeness, Trustworthiness), content must demonstrate real-world understanding beyond surface-level information.

 Genuine expertise comes from real-world experience.
 When content reflects actual client challenges, measurable results, and lessons learned through practice, it builds trust in a way generic AI output cannot replicate.